Dahlia Therapy Art Hayley Therapeutic Art Womens Circle Mothers Circle Western Sydney Toongabbie

 I named my business after the dahlia flower because dahlia’s respresent inner strength, positive change and commitment, three important and foundational qualities I wish to bring to my business.

-Through these workshops, I am honoured to support each woman’s personal journey with creativity as a tool for self-discovery.
-Whether you’re here to process complex emotions, tap into your creativity, or simply find a moment of peace, I am here to welcome and support you.
+Through these women/mother circles, I am honoured to support each woman’s personal journey with creativity as a tool for self-discovery.
+Whether you’re here to process your emotions, tap into your creativity, or simply find a moment of peace, I am here to welcome and support you.

 Graduate certificate, art therapy

 In 2024, I completed my Graduate Diploma in Art Therapy at Western Sydney University.
-Over the past two years, I’ve immersed myself in studying art therapy, including practical group therapy workshops and counseling units.
+Over two years, I immersed myself in studying art therapy, including practical group therapy workshops and counseling units.
 This hands-on experience has deepened my understanding of how art can be used as a powerful tool for healing and self-expression.

-I’m excited to bring a deeper level of care and expertise to my workshops, offering a safe, supportive space for every participant to grow through creativity.
+I’m excited to bring a deeper level of care and expertise to my circles, offering a safe, supportive space for every participant to grow through creativity.

 pinot ‘n’ picasso artist/host

-Before starting my own therapeutic art practice, I taught at a paint-and-sip studio, where I had the pleasure of guiding hundreds of people through step-by-step instructions to create beautiful works of art.
+Before starting women's/mother’s circles, I taught at a paint-and-sip studio, where I had the pleasure of guiding hundreds of people through step-by-step instructions to create beautiful works of art.
 It was such a rewarding experience, helping people of all skill levels discover their creative potential while having fun in a relaxed, social setting.

-Whether it was their first time picking up a paintbrush or they were seasoned artists, I loved seeing the joy and confidence that came with every stroke of paint—and I'm excited to bring that same energy and creativity to my workshops today!
+Whether it was their first time picking up a paintbrush or they were seasoned artists, I loved seeing the joy and confidence that came with every stroke of paint—and I'm excited to bring that same energy and creativity to my circles!